brushtailmedia/sshkey-term/DESIGN.md

 When a user `/leave`s a room on one device, other devices learn about it indirectly: the server's `room_list` on reconnect omits the room.
 The client's `room_list` handler walks its locally-active rooms and marks any missing from the server's response as `left_at = now`.

 This is a known architectural quirk — it works but is fragile because "not in the server list" can mean five different things (self-leave, self-delete, admin-kicked, retirement-removal, group-deleted-by-last-member) and the client cannot distinguish them.
 Phase 20 plans to replace this with server-authoritative `left_rooms` / `left_groups` sidecars.

+### `storeGroupMessage` defense in depth

+When a group message arrives but `DecryptGroupMessage` returns an error (no wrapped key for the local user, or key material missing), `storeGroupMessage` drops the row entirely rather than calling `InsertMessage` with an empty body.
+This mirrors `storeReaction`'s existing "can't decrypt — don't persist garbage" pattern and catches the edge case where a server regression sends a pre-join group message: the wrapped-key slot doesn't exist for the new member, decrypt fails, row drops.

+The primary defence against pre-join message leakage is the server-side `joined_at` gate in `syncGroup` and `handleHistory`; this client-side drop is the second layer.
+See the server's `groups_admin.md` "Pre-join history gate" section for the full write-up.